viamrobotics/docs/docs/registry/create/_index.md

 ### Configure logging

 If desired, you can configure your module to output log messages to the [Viam app](https://app.viam.com/).
-Log messages sent to the Viam app appear under the [**Logs** tab](/fleet/machines/#logs) for your machine in an easily-parsable and searchable manner.
+Log messages sent to the Viam app appear under the [**LOGS** tab](/fleet/machines/#logs) for your machine in an easily-parsable and searchable manner.

 Log messages generated when your machine is offline are queued, and sent together when your machine connects to the internet once more.